The River Church In Tampa, Florida, Packs In Worshipers, Pastor Rodney Howard-Browne Flouts Social Distancing

-A Florida megachurch packed in worshippers on Sunday morning, flouting social-distancing guidelines that prohibit gathering in large groups and in close quarters with one another, TMZ reports.
+A Florida megachurch packed in worshipers on Sunday morning, flouting social-distancing guidelines that prohibit gathering in large groups and in close quarters with one another, TMZ reports.
 The church’s pastor says that the church will never close until Jesus Christ returns.

 Tampa’s The River Church is described as a “megachurch,” a term that is understood to refer to Protestant congregations of 2,000 or more people, give or take.
-And on this Sunday morning, it was business as usual at the church, with worshippers “squeezing into close quarters like sardines,” as TMZ describes it.
+And on this Sunday morning, it was business as usual at the church, with worshipers “squeezing into close quarters like sardines,” as TMZ describes it.
 This happened despite warning from health officials that people should absolutely not congregate in large crowds, and should keep a distance of about six feet from one another, in order to stem the spread of the novel coronavirus.

 Pastor Rodney Howard-Browne says that, coronavirus or no, worshipers will still be welcome within the doors of The River.